#react

-In this tutorial, you will learn about how you can set up a conditional routing using react-router-dom
+In this tutorial, you will learn about how you set up a conditional routing using react-router-dom.

-Consider you have a user flow where a user after logged into your react app, hits the /login
+Consider you have user flow where a user has logged in your react app, then the user hits the /login

 route.

-As the user is already logged-in, the user should always get redirect to the /home
+As the user is already logged-in, the user should always gets redirect to the /home

 instead of the login page and vice versa when the user is not logged in.